Sunday, August 31, 2025

 Would Jeremiah find any precious metal among them?

 An assayer takes raw ore and smelts it in fire and in additives to extract the precious metal from the dross.
-“I have set you as assayer to test their ways” — as refiners do metals.
+John Wesley Notes says, “I have set you as assayer to test their ways” — as refiners do metals.
 Hereby he is encouraged to reprove them more freely.
 God will give him [Jeremiah] prudence to see what is amiss, and undauntedness to oppose it.”
-[19]

-The Holy Spirit convicts of sin.
-He does this work through prophets.
-“And you, son of man, will you judge, will you judge the bloody city?
+The Holy Spirit convicts people of their sins through His prophets.
+Ezekiel 22:2 says, “You, son of man, will you judge, will you judge the bloody city?
 Then cause her to know all her abominations.”
-[22]

 “They are all stubborn rebels, walking as slanderers.
 They are bronze and iron, they are all corrupters.”
 Jeremiah 6:28